akitorahayashi/riverpod-practice/README.md

 # RiverpodPractice
-An app using Riverpod for managing information about an administrator and employees.
+An app using Riverpod for managing information about administrators and employees.